-The County completed a draft feasibility study in August 2016, identifying remedial action objectives for groundwater contaminants originating from the Chino Airport and evaluating remediation alternatives for mitigation.
+The County completed a draft feasibility study in August 2016 that identified remedial action objectives for groundwater contaminants originating from the Chino Airport and evaluated potential remediation alternatives for mitigation.
 On January 11, 2017, the Santa Ana Water Board issued CAO R8-2017-0011 to the County, which superseded CAO R8-2008-0064.
 The order required that the County: (1) submit a final feasibility study within 60 days of receiving the Santa Ana Water Board's comments on the draft feasibility study, (2) submit a final RAP within 60 days of the Santa Ana Water Board approval of the final feasibility study, (3) implement the RAP in accordance with a Santa Ana Water Board-approved schedule, and (4) prepare and submit technical reports and work plans as the Santa Ana Water Board deems necessary.
 The County submitted the final feasibility study on May 15, 2017.
-The preferred remedial action identified was a groundwater pump-and-treat system to provide hydraulic containment and treatment of both the West and the East Plumes.
+The feasibility study identified a groundwater pump-and-treat system as the preferred remedial action to provide hydraulic containment and cleanup of both the West and the East Plumes.
 The Santa Ana Water Board approved the final feasibility study on June 7, 2017 and requested that a RAP be prepared.

 &lt;sup>3 Tetra Tech.
 (2016).
 Draft Feasibility Study Chino Airport San Bernardino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 August 2016.

 &lt;sup>4 Tetra Tech.
 (2017).
 Final Feasibility Study Chino Airport San Bernardino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 May 2017.